IgniteUI/igniteui-docfx/jp/components/texthighlight.md

     }
 ```

-Then we need to add the following method for allowing the use to apply the highlights for the text they have typed in the searchbox and to move the active highlight around:
+Then we need to add the following methods which will allow the user to apply the highlights for the text they have typed in the searchbox and to move the active highlight around.

 ``` typescript
      public searchKeyDown(ev) {